Kofi Sarkodie: San Jose Earthquakes

 On April 1, 2016, Sarkodie joined the San Jose Earthquakes in exchange for targeted allocation money in a sign-and-trade deal with Houston, reuniting him with former Dynamo head coach Dominic Kinnear.
 He made his Earthquakes debut on April 16, playing the full match in a 3–1 loss to the Portland Timbers.
 In July, Sarkodie suffered an ankle injury that kept him out for months.
 He ended his first season in San Jose with 13 MLS appearances and 1 in the Open Cup as the Earthquakes finished 9th in the Western Conference, failing to qualify for the playoffs.

 On January 26, 2017, Sarkodie signed a new contract with San Jose.
 He made 18 appearances and had 1 assist during the regular season, helping the Earthquakes finish 6th in the Western Conference and qualify for the playoffs.
-Sarkodie got the start in San Jose's opening game of the playoffs, a 5–0 loss to the Vancouver Whitecaps.
+Sarkodie got the start in San Jose's opening game of the playoffs, a 5–0 loss to Vancouver Whitecaps FC.

 His contract with the Earthquakes expired following the 2017 season.